LeNPaul/Lagrange/_posts/2020-04-21-my-first-sunset-in-germany.md

 ## New year, new adventures, new challenges

-So, this year started with a lot of firsts for me : Relocating to a different city and living abroad, Living on my own and visitng Germany.
+So, this year started with a lot of firsts for me : Relocating to a different city and living and living on my own for the firs time, and visitng Germany.
 I wanted a change of places and faces and it happened that I got accepted in a program in Munich for building digital products -> [Digital Product School](https://digitalproductschool.io/) (DPS). and since I was on a break after the last startup that I worked for discontinued the product we were working on for business decisions, I wanted to explore more before going for a new career decision.
 After gaining much experience in the work place from my former team and also realizing a little bit what I might enjoy for a career path and since I didn't want to apply for new full-time jobs yet, I decided to go for the Digital Product School in Munich and explore Germany's tech ecosystem besides what I was actually here for, which is learning about the full process of building a digital product. and here I am in Munich with new plans and goals for this upcoming 3 months.

-Moving to Germany, I had some stuff in plan on a personal level and also career-wise.
+When it came to moving to Germany, I had some stuff in plan on a personal level and also career-wise.

 # Goals

 * Personal Level :

     Since I didn't have a gap after graduating from college and starting my first job, I was drained and didn't take care of myself physically and mentally, also I almost didn't practice any hobbies except some sketching and trials with woodworking.
-And as we put resolutions for the new year and as I felt I would go to a new environment I should take some oaths regarding myself which were
+And as we put resolutions for the new year and as I felt I would go to a new environment I should take some up some goals regarding myself which were

     * Fixing my Sleeping Pattern, not entirely because I know it's hard for a person like me who's a night owl, but at least get enough hours of sleep that won't turn me into a zombie and also force myself to spend most of my active hours in the morning because everything closes in Munich by 8 P.M.